-We took a break last week but we are back with a bang with an overview of endurance day!
+Last week we talked about things to consider if you are stabling for the first time at The Classic.
+This week is all about being prepared for endurance day!
 If you have never competed in a classic three day before, read on and have all your questions answered, or hopefully at least most of them!

 We